mudipavan/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 F=((C'.B.A)'(D'.C.A)'(C.B'.A)')' using NAND gate F=(((C.B'.A)+(D.C'.A)+(C.B'.A))')' using NOR gate
 ## Equipments Required:
-## Hardware – PCs, Cyclone II , USB flasher
-## Software – Quartus prime
+## Hardware:
+1. PCs.
+2. Cyclone II.
+3. USB flasher.
+## Software:
+1.Quartus prime

 ## Theory
 Logic gates are electronic circuits which perform logical functions on one or more inputs to produce one output.